 The users copies the URL to their browser and authenticates with SURF Research Access Management.
 This ensures the user has access to the account at their home institution, and that this account is currently active.

-The PIN is shown in the user's browser.
+The verification code is shown in the user's browser.

-The user enters the PIN, thus linking the federated authentication in the browser to the CLI-session and access is granted.
+The user enters the verification code, thus linking the federated authentication in the browser to the CLI-session and access is granted.

 The log in flow in a diagram